-Laser Technician Schools & Certification in New Jersey
+Laser Training Schools in New Jersey

-The beauty industry has changed a lot in recent decades, which means there are tons of specialties and career paths that have been created to meet customers needs and requests.
+The beauty industry has changed a lot in recent decades, which means there are tons of specialties and career paths that have been created to meet customers' needs and requests.
 This industry may continue evolving over coming years, giving you even more career opportunities to consider.
 The field of laser technology is a popular option, considering the growing popularity of permanent hair removal procedures.
 However, you do need to meet specific education and licensing requirements before you start.

 Currently, New Jersey has some of the strictest laser hair removal licensing requirements in the country.
 The New Jersey State Board of Medical Examiners does not allow anyone besides a medical doctor to perform this procedure.
 This prevents estheticians, laser technicians, and other non-medical professionals from offering this service.
 However, laser hair removal training may still be worth your time.
 If you live near the New Jersey border, you may be able to work in a neighboring state.
 Additionally, licensing requirements for laser hair removal are being assessed all over the country.
 You never know if or when New Jersey may decide to loosen its restrictions.